W HireWilliam

 AI Automation ROI: What to Expect and How to Measure It

 AI automation ROI comes from two sources: time recovered and revenue generated.
 For outreach automation, most businesses reach positive ROI in 2–4 weeks.
 For operations automation, 4–8 weeks.
+The cost of AI automation is typically a fraction of the fully-loaded cost of hiring someone to do the same work - which is why the AI vs hiring cost comparison usually isn't close for repeatable tasks.
 The calculation is straightforward when you're specific: multiply hours saved per week by the hourly cost of that time, and multiply meetings booked by your close rate and average deal value.
-This guide shows you exactly how to do that — and what to watch out for.
+This guide shows you exactly how to do that - and what to watch out for.

 Why AI Automation ROI Calculations Are Often Misleading